What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 Characteristics of a company with a dominant purple meme:

-Employees feel a strong emotional bond, almost a dependency on the company.
+Employees feel a strong emotional attachment, almost dependence on the company.

 Environments for the purple meme: